NehuenLian/Lotus-POS-Desktop/README.md

 # Test setup

 For a quick test, the remote repository includes a sample database located at `src/data_access/sample_database.db` and a .CSV file with product data at `src/sample_data/inventory.csv`.
-To use this database, set the same URL shown in `.env.example` inside your `.env` file:
+To use this database, the `config.json` file already comes with this URL configured:
 #
 `
 DB_URL="sqlite:///src/data_access/sample_database.db"